zhou51320/nerv/stable-diffusion.cpp/examples/cli/README.md

   --vae-tiling                             process vae in tiles to reduce memory usage --force-sdxl-vae-conv-scale              force use of conv scale on sdxl vae --offload-to-cpu                         place the weights in RAM to save VRAM, and automatically load them into VRAM when needed
-  --control-net-cpu                        keep controlnet in cpu (for low vram) --clip-on-cpu                            keep clip in cpu (for low vram) --vae-on-cpu                             keep vae in cpu (for low vram) --diffusion-fa                           use flash attention in the diffusion model --diffusion-conv-direct                  use ggml_conv2d_direct in the diffusion model --vae-conv-direct                        use ggml_conv2d_direct in the vae model --chroma-disable-dit-mask                disable dit mask for chroma --chroma-enable-t5-mask                  enable t5 mask for chroma --type                                   weight type (examples: f32, f16, q4_0, q4_1, q5_0, q5_1, q8_0, q2_K, q3_K, q4_K).
+  --mmap                                   whether to memory-map model --control-net-cpu                        keep controlnet in cpu (for low vram) --clip-on-cpu                            keep clip in cpu (for low vram) --vae-on-cpu                             keep vae in cpu (for low vram) --diffusion-fa                           use flash attention in the diffusion model --diffusion-conv-direct                  use ggml_conv2d_direct in the diffusion model --vae-conv-direct                        use ggml_conv2d_direct in the vae model --circular                               enable circular padding for convolutions --circularx                              enable circular RoPE wrapping on x-axis (width) only --circulary                              enable circular RoPE wrapping on y-axis (height) only --chroma-disable-dit-mask                disable dit mask for chroma --chroma-enable-t5-mask                  enable t5 mask for chroma --type                                   weight type (examples: f32, f16, q4_0, q4_1, q5_0, q5_1, q8_0, q2_K, q3_K, q4_K).
 If not specified, the default is the